 “Payments Advanced” means PayPal Payments Advanced (also known as Website Payments Pro Payflow Link Edition), which is the suite of Services consisting of PayPal Checkout, PayPal Credit, and Direct Payments Services as standard, and that provides PayPal-hosted checkout, as described in more detail on the PayPal website.
 Optional additional Services include Fraud Protection Services and Recurring Billing, which are all more fully described on our website.

-“Payments Pro” means PayPal Payments Pro (Website Payments Pro), which is also known as Website Payments Pro, and is the suite of Services consisting of PayPal Checkout, Direct Payments, Virtual Terminal, and Fraud Management filters as standard, as described in more detail on the PayPal website.
-Optional additional Services include Advanced Fraud Management Filters, Fraud Protection and Recurring Payments, which are all more fully described on our website.
+“Payments Pro” means PayPal Payments Pro (Website Payments Pro), which is also known as Website Payments Pro, and is the suite of Services consisting of PayPal Checkout, Direct Payments, and Virtual Terminal, as described in more detail on the PayPal website.
+Optional additional Services include Fraud Protection and Recurring Payments, which are all more fully described on our website.

 “Payments Pro Payflow” means PayPal Payments Pro (Website Payments Pro Payflow Edition), which is also known as Website Payments Pro Payflow Edition, and is the suite of Services consisting of PayPal Checkout, PayPal Credit, Direct Payments, and Virtual Terminal services as standard, and that provides full checkout page customization, as described in more detail on the PayPal website.
 Optional additional Services include Fraud Protection Services and Recurring Billing, which are all more fully described on our website.

-“PayPal Agreements” has the meaning provided in the “What’s Covered in This Agreement” section of this Agreement.
+“PayPal Agreements” has the meaning provided in the second introductory paragraph of this Agreement.

 “PayPal Credit” means the open-end, consumer credit account issued by Synchrony Bank.
 It is available to U.S. consumers who are of legal age in their state of residence and is subject to credit approval.